Typhoon Bart (1999)

-Bart claimed at least two lives on the island of Okinawa and brought over 710 mm of rain to the island.
-Kadena Air Base was badly damaged by the typhoon, with over $5 million of damage sustained by the base.
+Bart killed at least two people on the island of Okinawa and brought over 710 mm of rain to the island.
+Kadena Air Base was badly damaged by the typhoon, with over $5 million of damage sustained to the base.
 Heavy flooding and landslides led to a death toll of 30 and over 1,000 injuries in Japan.
-Over 800,000 homes lost power, whilst 80 000 were damaged in the aftermath of the storm.
+Over 800,000 homes lost power, whilst 80,000 were damaged in the aftermath of the storm.
 The worst damage occurred in Kumamoto Prefecture on the island of Kyūshū, where 16 people died and over 45,000 homes were damaged.

 Meteorological history

 On September 14, an area of disturbed weather formed within the active monsoon trough south of Okinawa.
 The disturbance began to develop a low-pressure area, but it quickly merged with another collection of thunderstorms to the north.
 The following day, a new system developed and moved west-southwest.
 It only slowly organized given suppressed outflow from a nearby tropical upper-tropospheric trough and a lack of cyclonic rotation.
 The developing system drifted eastward and acquired a surface circulation, which prompted the Joint Typhoon Warning Center (JTWC) to issue a Tropical Cyclone Formation Alert at 03:00 UTC on September 17.
 This came just three hours after the principal agency in the West Pacific, the Japan Meteorological Agency (JMA), first began monitoring the system.
 At 15:00 UTC on September 17, the JTWC issued their first advisory on Tropical Depression 24W.
 The suppressive effects of the trough initially stripped the center of deep atmospheric convection, but as this trough moved northwest and weakened, the surrounding environment began to improve.
 Both the JMA and JTWC upgraded the depression to Tropical Storm Bart at 00:00 UTC on September 19, at which time the Philippines-based organization PAGASA began warning on Tropical Depression Oniang.
 Six hours later, PAGASA upgraded the depression to a tropical storm as well.